vbalint14/END_TO_END_US_Analyst_Jobs_2023_Project/README.md

 # END TO END US Analyst Jobs 2023 Project Documentation #
 The project includes an [original dataset](https://huggingface.co/datasets/lukebarousse/data_jobs) that was cleaned before making further analysis and 5 additional csv files in which the data for visualizing the results of the analysis can be found.
+The project focuses on only 5 cities in the United States.
 <br>
 ## 1. Count of Job postings per City
 The first analysis contains data about the five most popular US cities: New York, Atlanta, Austin, Dallas and Chicago. <br>